-Overview.
-Aclara On Line Home Energy Education Tool ("The Aclara Tool") is a \$1.2 million (annual expense) software program which will provide Companies with the necessary tools and equipment needed to properly supply customers with the information and education required to lower their energy costs through energy efficiency program participation and other actions.
+Overview Aclara On Line Home Energy Education Tool ("The Aclara Tool") is a \$1.2 million (annual expense) software program which will provide Companies with the necessary tools and equipment needed to properly supply customers with the information and education required to lower their energy costs through energy efficiency program participation and other actions.
 The Aclara Tool provides an approach that increases the efficiency and effectiveness of the Companies' customer service by helping the residential and business customers better understand and manage their bills, resulting in increased customer satisfaction.
 The tool converts the customers' input of raw data (e.g., their energy usage characteristics) into information customers can understand and act upon, including such things as the cost of heating and cooling their homes, the reasons their bills may have changed, and whether the customer takes service on the most favorable tariff.
-1 4544 2542 2009 Partial year 2010 2011 2012 2013 Program Aclara Cost \$340,000 \$420,000 \$420,000 \$420,000 \$420,000 Cost Education and Marketing Cost \$750,000 \$750,000 \$750,000 \$750,000 \$750,000 area line is TOTAL Cost \$1,090,000 \$1,170,000 \$1,170,000 \$1,170,000 \$1,170,000 Program Designi Helping customers use electricity more efficiently is only one piece of the goal.
-Educating consumers on what is possible and changing their lifestyles and buying habits is the ultimate goal to achieve sustainable energy savings in years to come.
+2009 2010 2011 2012 2013 Program Aclara Cost Partial year \$340,000 \$420,000 \$420,000 \$420,000 \$420,000 Cost Education and Marketing Cost \$750,000 \$750,000 \$750,000 \$750,000 \$750,000 TOTAL Cost \$1,090,000 \$1,170,000 \$1,170,000 \$1,170,000 \$1,170,000 Program Design consumers on what is possible and changing their lifestyles and buying habits is the ultimate goal to achieve sustainable energy savings in years to come.
 Customer education will be mass marketed through traditional utility channels as well as through innovative approaches like electronic communications and program awareness campaigns with third parties.
 Based on prior experience, about 15% of the total residential customer base uses the application.
-Rrogram Accessibility The Aclara Tool is a sof Companies' web site, the have computer access in service representative (I data for them.
-Once enconservation and saving report to the customer. nat customers to may call the Co CSR) walk thei try of the custo gs findings ove use on their or ompanies' cor m through the omer's data is r the phone o wn computers ntact center a e application, complete, the r print and ma s.
-Customers nd have a cu inputting the e CSR can pr ail the compre s who do not stomer customer's rovide the ehensive Program Impact The Aclara Tool helps residential and small business customers better understand and manage their energy usage.
+The Aclara Tool is a software application, accessible at no cost to customers through the Companies' web site, that customers use on their own computers.
+Customers who do not Program Accessibility have computer access may call the Companies' contact center and have a customer service representative (CSR) walk them through the application, inputting the customer's data for them.
+Once entry of the customer's data is complete, the CSR can provide the conservation and savings findings over the phone or print and mail the comprehensive report to the customer.
+Repeated customer use of the tool will be strongly encouraged.
+Program Impact The Aclara Tool helps residential and small business customers better understand and manage their energy usage.
 It provides customers with information on how their energy bill is impacted by choices on control of appliances (including heat and air conditioning) as well as choices on purchases of new appliances.
 Experience shows customers completing the energy audit save approximately 300 kWh per year through implementation of just low cost or zero cost measures; the Companies anticipate applying this conservative 300 kWh per customer estimate toward 2009 compliance with the energy efficiency benchmarks.
-Incentives The Aclara Tool is availa states demonstrate that change in their behavior conditioning and space windows and adding ins customers wh r, including imp and water hea o take advant elementation of ting systems, tage of this se of measures s weatherizing ervice show a such as repla- of homes by n immediate cement of air
+Incentives The Aclara Tool is available states demonstrate that change in their behavior conditioning and space windows and adding ins customers wh r, including imp and water hea o take advant dementation of ting systems, tage of this so of measures weatherizing ervice show a such as repla of homes by n immediate cement of air